Money matters after a death

-You can get advice from your local Money Advice and Budgeting Service (MABS) as to how to go about this.
-Each MABS is a free, confidential, independent service staffed by trained money advisers.
-Contact details are available in your local telephone directory or on their website (www.mabs.ie).
+If you are experiencing financial difficulties following a bereavement, you can get advice from your local Money Advice and Budgeting Service (MABS).
+MABS is a free, confidential, independent service staffed by trained money advisers.
+Contact details are available in your local telephone directory or on the MABS website.

 FLAC (Free Legal Advice Centres) is an independent, voluntary organisation

 that operates a network of legal advice clinics throughout the country.
 These